yminsky/core-hello-world/README.md

 Guide to the files
 ------------------

-These are listed in rough dependency order.
+These are files in `src` listed in rough dependency order.

 * `hello_world.ml`: Command-line tool that prints "Hello World!"
 * `common.ml`: Some common utilities for setting up Async-RPC clients